LoayYengin/LoayYengin/README.md

 ## FAQs

-1. Why is Markdown better than a word processor?
+### 1. Why is Markdown better than a word processor?
 - Many of the documents that we create in computer sicence is formatted as plain text such as source code (Java, Python, C, etc.) are written in plain text.
-Furthermore, Writing Markdown formatted plain text files alows them to be opened and read in almost all environments.
+Furthermore, Writing Markdown formatted plain text files allows them to be opened and read in almost all environments.
 Lastly, Markdown is a format that is long-lived; you can still open and read files written in the 90s however, you can't open many word processor formats today.

-2. Why is my resume not showing up?
+### 2. Why am I seeing the following output after running `bundle exec jekyll serve`?
+>Ruby31-x64/lib/ruby/gems/3.1.0/gems/jekyll-4.2.2/lib/jekyll/commands/serve/servlet.rb:3:in 'require': cannot load such file -- webrick (LoadError)`
+- Some Jekyll templates use the WEBrick options to create custom headers which is no longer a bundled gem in Ruby 3.0
+  - Run the command `bundle add webrick` to add the webrick dependecies.